cms-analysis/HiggsAnalysis-CombinedLimit/docs/part3/nonstandard.md

 !!! danger
     If trying to implement parametric uncertainties in this setup (eg on transfer factors) which are correlated with other channels and implemented separately, you ***MUST*** normalise the uncertainty effect so that the datacard line can read `param name X 1`.
 That is the uncertainty on this parameter must be 1.
 Without this, there will be inconsistency with other nuisances of the same name in other channels implemented as **shape** or **lnN**.

+## Look-elsewhere effect for one parameter

+In case you see an excess somewhere in your analysis, you can evaluate the look-elsewhere effect (LEE) of that excess.
+For an explanation of the LEE, take a look at the CMS Statistics Committee Twiki [here](https://twiki.cern.ch/twiki/bin/viewauth/CMS/LookElsewhereEffect).

+To calculate the look-elsewhere effect for a single parameter (in this case the mass of the resonance), you can follow the instructions.
+Note that these instructions assume you have a workspace which is parametric in your resonance mass $m$, otherwise you need to fit each background toy with separate workspaces.
+Assume the local significance for your excess is $\sigma$.

+   * Generate background-only toys	`combine ws.root -M GenerateOnly --toysFrequentist -m 16.5 -t 100 --saveToys --expectSignal=0`.
+The output will be something like `higgsCombineTest.GenerateOnly.mH16.5.123456.root`.
+   * For each toy, calculate the significance for a predefined range	- e.g $m\in [10,35]$ GeV in steps suitable to the resolution - eg 1 GeV. `for i in $(seq 10 35); do combine ws.root -M Significance --redefineSignalPOI r --freezeParameters MH --setParameter MH=$i -n $i`.
+Calculate the maximum significance over all of these mass points - call this $\sigma_{max}$.
+   * Count how many toys have a maximum significance larger than the local one for your observed excess.
+This fraction of toys with $sigma_{max}>\sigma$ is the global p-value.

+You can find more tutorials on the LEE [here](https://indico.cern.ch/event/456547/contributions/1126036/attachments/1188691/1724680/20151117_comb_tutorial_Lee.pdf)